 Red Hill was incorporated on November 6, 1978 under the Company Act (British Columbia) under the name "Banbury Gold Mines Ltd." Banbury changed its name to "Enerwaste Minerals Corp." on December 17, 1993, Enerwaste changed its name to "Universal Gun-Loc Industries Ltd.".
 On April 24, 2002, Universal Gun-Loc changed its name to "UGL Enterprises Ltd." and to Red Hill Energy Inc on April 16, 2006.
 On May 10, 2005, the Corporation, as UGL, transitioned under the new (2004) Business Corporations Act (British Columbia) ("BCBCA") which is the corporate law statute which continues to govern the Corporation.
 On April 16, 2010, the Corporation (then Red Hill) changed its name to "Prophecy Resource Corp." in conjunction with the Red Hill merger.
-On June 13, 2011, the Corporation changed its name to "Prophecy Coal Corp. in connection with an asset spin-off to capitalize our controlled at that time, publicly traded Prophecy Platinum Corp. ("Prophecy Platinum") further described herein.
+On June 13, 2011, the Corporation changed its name to "Prophecy Coal Corp. in connection with an asset spin-off to capitalize our controlled at that time, publicly traded Prophecy Platinum") further described herein.

 Prophecy Coal is a reporting issuer in the provinces of British Columbia, Alberta, and Ontario.
 The Company's common shares (the "Shares" or "Prophecy Coal Shares") are listed for trading on the Toronto Stock Exchange ("TSX" or the "Exchange") under the symbol "PCY".
-Prophecy Coal currently has six wholly-owned subsidiaries (the "Subsidiaries") and 29.38% publicly-traded associate company, Prophecy Platinum.
+Prophecy Coal currently has six wholly-owned subsidiaries (the "Subsidiaries").

-3.1 Investment in Associate
+3.1 Investment in Associate and Cease of Significant Influence

-The investment in associate, Prophecy Platinum, is recorded at its carrying amount of \$23,260,089 as at June 30, 2013 (\$25,118,910 as at December 31, 2012).
-Prophecy Coal holds significant influence over Prophecy Platinum by way of its ownership of 28.79% as at June 30, 2013 (32.1% as at December 31, 2012) of the total issued and outstanding shares of Prophecy Platinum.
+At September 30, 2013, the investment in associate, Prophecy Platinum, is recorded at its carrying amount of \$22,284,081 (\$25,118,910 as at December 31, 2012).
+At September 30, 2013, the Company held 22,542,588 Prophecy Platinum common shares, which as of that date were quoted on the Toronto Stock Venture Exchange at \$0.65 per share for a total quoted amount of \$14,652,682 (December 31, 2012 quoted at \$1.01 per share for a total quoted amount of \$22,233,937).
+At September 30, 2013 Prophecy Coal held significant influence over Prophecy Platinum by way of its ownership of 29.2% (32.1% as at December 31, 2012) of the total issued and outstanding shares of Prophecy Platinum.
 Its investment was initially recognised on deconsolidation as at November 30, 2012 with ownership of 32.6%.
-Thereafter, the Company accounted for its share of Prophecy Platinum results under the equity accounting method and will continue to do so for as long as it retains significant influence over Prophecy Platinum (see Note 15 to the Audited Consolidated Financial Statements for the year ended December 31, 2012).
+Thereafter, the Company accounted for its share of Prophecy Platinum results under the equity accounting (see Note 15 to the Audited Consolidated Financial Statements for the year ended December 31, 2012).